 Do you know that kissing can actually bruise your lips?
 It’s true!
 Kissing can have some surprising effects on the lips, some of which you may not be aware of.
-Today, I’m going to be discussing the different effects kissing can have on the lips.
+Today, I’m going to be discussing the different effects kissing can have on the lips and the mouth.
 We will also reveal the truth about whether kissing can actually bruise them.
 Keep on reading to find out more…

 What Is Kissing?